JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 The app, if you will, generates the most common definition (what we did above), the word's part of speech, and a link to an audio file with the word's pronunciation, as well as some conditional formatting and a delete feature, which clears a given row.

-All of the code I developed can be found in <a href = "https://github.com/JoeKnittel/VBA">this repository</a>, and I look forward to continuing this project.
+All of the code I developed can be found in <a class = "post" href = "https://github.com/JoeKnittel/VBA">this repository</a>, and I look forward to continuing this project.

 ## Coming up